se-edu/learningresources/contents/javascript/Javascript-modules.md

 ### CommonJS

-Implemented by NodeJS, it is one of the most popular "unofficial" module system implementation.
+Implemented by NodeJS, it is one of the most popular "unofficial" modules implementation.
 It uses the syntax `module.export` and `require`.

 `anExampleModule.js`
 ```Javascript